 Tolerate cardiovascular medication and be:

-Knowledgeable about medications used while driving.

-Free from side effects that compromise driving ability.

-Compliant with the ongoing treatment plan.
+Knowledgeable about medications used while driving. o Free from side effects that compromise driving ability. o Compliant with the ongoing treatment plan.

 Acute Myocardial Infarction

 The first few months following an acute myocardial infarction (MI) pose the greatest risk of mortality, with the majority of deaths classified as sudden death.
 Current opinion among clinicians states that post-MI drivers may safely return to any occupational task provided there is no exercise-induced myocardial ischemia or left ventricular dysfunction.